IsaacHair/map25.2/BiggieCheese/readme.txt

 	- Note that the compiler just pisses unused ram everywhere as well
 	*** Actually, you don't have to insert the macros; just force gcc to do it for you, right?
+	- NEED TO DO WEIRD STUFF for global
+	  "heap"; define the variable globally
+	  and then set it using the heap function
+	- ***OR wait; heap can just be definition?
+	- ***can't be definition because those are all global in the C file